 An important aspect of our corporate culture is to recognise the individual performances of our employees, including with appropriate remuneration in line with the market.
 We do not differentiate between genders, so there are no systematic differences between the remuneration of our female and male employees.
-Beyond remuneration structures, we also pay close attention to the promotion of women to leadership positions.
+Beyond remuneration structures, we are particularly interested in expanding the share of women in management positions.